 So, Why Is It Dangerous to Detox on Your Own?

 In many cases, not checking into an Arizona detox center during this part of the recovery process results in dangerous physical symptoms such as seizures without any professional help nearby to assist.
-It should also be noted that delirium tremens, which consist of a rapid heartbeat and a sense of confusion, occur in many who are recovering from alcohol addiction and in some cases results in death.
+It should also be noted that delirium tremens, which consist of a rapid heartbeat and a sense of confusion, occur in many who are recovering from alcohol addiction and, in some cases, result in death.

-Other possible withdrawal symptoms that provide physical discomfort include aches, constipation, diarrhea, fever, headaches, high blood pressure, increased heart rate, memory problems, nausea, panic attacks, seizures, tremors and vomiting.
-These vary depending on the substance that was being used but an individual will experience a variety of these symptoms.
+Other possible withdrawal symptoms that provide physical discomfort include aches, constipation, diarrhea, fever, headaches, high blood pressure, increased heart rate, memory problems, nausea, panic attacks, seizures, tremors, and vomiting.
+These vary depending on the substance that was being used, but an individual may experience a variety of these symptoms.

-The main reason why detox can be such a shock to the body is because, when alcohol or drugs were introduced to the brain, it started being flooded by certain chemicals, which caused the brain to produce more countering ones to balance it out.
-However, once the substance is removed, the brain is still sending all of those countering chemicals in high numbers, and the situation is out of balance again.
+The main reason why detox can be such a shock to the body is that when alcohol or drugs were introduced to the brain, it started being flooded by certain chemicals, which caused the brain to produce more countering ones to balance it out.
+However, once the substance is removed, the brain still sends all of those countering chemicals in high numbers, and the situation is out of balance again.

 Mental Side Effects

-The mental side effects of detoxing should not be discounted as experiencing those at home are much more apt to result in an end to the detox and a return to the substance that was being used.
-The desire to resume regular use is extremely high during this step of the recovery process, and it’s important to be able to push past this point, and assistance is often necessary for this to occur.
+The mental side effects of detoxing should not be discounted, as experiencing those at home are much more apt to end the detox and return to the substance being used.
+The desire to resume regular use is extremely high during this step of the recovery process, and it’s important to be able to push past this point.
+Assistance is often necessary for this to occur.

 Lack of Support

-It’s also of benefit to simply have others around during this trying time as detoxing at home often leaves that person completely alone during one of the most difficult times of their lives.
+It’s also beneficial to simply have others around during this trying time, as detoxing at home often leaves that person completely alone during one of the most difficult times of their lives.
 This type of setting, detoxing at home, can exacerbate withdrawal symptoms such as anxiety and depression.

-It’s important to also point out that those who do relapse while detoxing at home are much more apt to experience an overdose, which can be deadly as the body is often not ready for the dosage that it’s being provided.
+It’s important also to point out that those who relapse while detoxing at home are much more apt to experience an overdose, which can be deadly as the body is often not ready for the dosage it’s being provided.
 This is due to the person returning to previous dosage amounts, which may be too much for the body to handle once the detox process has started.
-The odds of this situation occurring increase the longer the detox period has lasted, but it can still take place during the early stages of the process.
+The odds of this situation occurring increase the longer the detox period has lasted, but it can still occur during the process’s early stages.

 What Can Detox Centers Provide?

 Another reason why detoxing without the assistance of qualified Arizona detox professionals doesn’t lead to sustained recovery is the failure to address any underlying issues that caused the substance abuse to begin.
-Addiction is a complex disorder that requires not only a safe detox but also treatment options that will help set the individual up for success.
+Addiction is a complex disorder that requires a safe detox and treatment options that will help set the individual up for lasting success.

-Desert Cove Recovery has trained medical professionals who are willing to walk you safely through detox.
+Desert Cove Recovery can refer you to a detox center with trained medical professionals who are willing to walk you safely through detox.
 We will work to uncover the underlying issues through therapy sessions and other treatment options.